inasafe/inasafe-headless/README.md

         2. `remote_group` (your user's group) (usually your username on linux, "staff" on macos)
         3. `project_path` (the location of this project)
         4. `interpreters->inasafe-headless->ipaddress` (your IP address)
+        5. `test_data_path`, the location of the test data within this project
 3. Go to deployment directory `cd inasafe-headless/deployment`
 3. Run `make setup-ansible` to setup the environment, make sure to get no failed.
 Restart PyCharm if needed.
 4. Run `make build`